 Even though the ride was renovated and had a light makeover in 2015 with Turner Classic Movies sponsoring the attraction and TCM personality Robert Osbourne providing some of the narration for the ride, it feels a little dated.
-There has even been some talk lately about one of the oldest attractions at Walt Disney World possibly even closing.
-I am a movie buff, but I know not a lot of kids or even adults my age know about some of the movies featured in the attraction like Footlight Parade or The Searchers.
+There has even been some talk lately about one of the oldest attractions at Walt Disney World, possibly even closing.
+I am a movie buff, but I know not many kids or even adults my age know about some of the movies featured in the attraction, like Footlight Parade or The Searchers.

 OK, I’d keep the pre-ride queue the same, with props from various movies throughout history as well as the movie trailers of the films featured in the ride.
 This works well and sets the tone for the ride.
-Never had problem with it.
-It is actually interesting to see how movie trailers have evolved over the years, from a voiceover telling you the entire story of the movie to now where it seems like they are just jump cuts and characters giving ominous dialogue over a BBWWWAAAUUUUUUUUMMMMM sound effect like in Inception or Iron Man 3.
+I never had a problem with it.
+It is actually interesting to see how movie trailers have evolved over the years, from a voiceover telling you the entire story of the movie to now where it seems like they jump cuts and characters giving ominous dialogue over a BBWWWAAAUUUUUUUUMMMMM sound effect like in Inception or Iron Man 3.

-I’d also keep the boarding area the same, as well as keeping the tour guide and Osbourne as the narrator.
+I’d also keep the boarding area the same and keep the tour guide and Osbourne as the narrator.
 This really sets the tone for the ride and makes you feel like you’re about to be transported into the movies!
-One aspect I’d add to the ride itself is having the movie poster near the animatronic figures because some old movie posters are genuine works of art.
-Movie posters are a lost art form in my opinion because older ones used to tell a story as opposed to the seemingly rushed Photoshop jobs that are used today.
+One aspect I’d add to the ride is having the movie poster near the animatronic figures because some old movie posters are genuine works of art.
+Movie posters are a lost art form, in my opinion, because older ones used to tell a story as opposed to the seemingly rushed Photoshop jobs that are used today.
 OK, enough of my cinematic purist rant.